DrVeles/decimal_library_c/README.md

 - *If the numbers are too small (0 < |x| < 1e-28), return an error and a value equal to 0*
 - *If the numbers are too large (|x| > 79,228,162,514,264,337,593,543,950,335) or equal to infinity, return an error*
-- *When processing a number with the float type, convert all significant decimal digits contained in it.
-If there are more than 7 such digits, then the value of the number is rounded to the nearest one, which has no more than 7 significant digits. *
+- When processing a number with the float type, convert all significant decimal digits contained in it.
+If there are more than 7 such digits, then the value of the number is rounded to the nearest one, which has no more than 7 significant digits.<br>
 *Clarification about converting from a decimal number to an int type:*
 - *If there is a fractional part in a decimal number, then it should be discarded (for example, 0.9 is converted to 0)*